-There will be not usions when you have a grievance against the company in which you are a stakeholder.
-It may be that you have not received the phare certificates on allotment or on transfer of may be that you did not receive the dividend/interest warrant or refund order, pertiaps you do not receive the annual accounts etc. While you would first approach the company's response thereto.
-You would like to anoty whom you should turn to, to get your grievance regressed.
-In the licenship table would provide you guidance in this account.
+There will be occasions when you have a grievance against the company in which you are a stake-holder.
+It may be that you have not received the share certificates on Allotment or on transfer; it may be that you did not receive the dividend/interest warrant or refund order; perhaps you did not receive the Annual Accounts etc. while you would first approach the company in that regard, you may not be satisfied with the Company's response thereto.
+You would like to know whom you should turn to get your grievance redressed.